 Obesity is a leading cause of insulin resistance – at least 80% of people with type 2 diabetes are overweight.

 Over 60 % of Canadian adults are overweight or obese.
 Close to one third(31.5%) of children and adolescents are overweight or obese..

 Type 2 diabetes can be reduced by healthy lifestyle choices.
 Factors to consider include:

 Weight Loss – The Body Mass Index(BMI) is a simple, widely accepted way of assessing body weight in relation to health for most people aged 20 to 65.
 BMI is calculated by dividing the individual’s body weight by the square of their height (Kg/m2).

 Eating Healthy – By eating foods that are rich in fibre, reducing the amount of fat in food selections and adding more fruits and vegetables, a person can help control their diet and maintain or lose weight.Body fat stored around the abdomen (rather than the hips and thighs) is also a risk factor for developing type 2 diabetes.

 Regular Exercise – it is a key element in controlling weight and reducing the likelihood of developing type 2 diabetes.

 Managing High Blood Pressure, Cholesterol and Glucose – Diabetes and high blood pressure are often found together.
 Up to three-quarters of people with undiagnosed diabetes have high blood pressure.

-Nature Way to Treat Diabetes
+Treat Diabetes Naturally